gvwilson/thirdbit/reading.md

    Traces the evolution of one of the great traditions in Western thought (one which even today makes many people uncomfortable).

+1. Hope Jahren: *[Lab Girl][lab-girl]*.
+   An unflinching and beautifully-written account of a life in science.

 1. Tracy Kidder: *[The Soul of a New Machine][soul-machine]*.
    The best book ever written about computing's Silver Age.

 1. Andro Linklater: *[Owning the Land][owning-land]*.
    The idea that individuals can own land is a lot younger than most people realize, and its emergence holds a lot of lessons for today's debates over intellectual property.

+1. Claire Howell Major, Michael S. Harris, and Todd Zakrajsek: *[Teaching for Learning][teaching-for-learning]*.
+   A catalog of 101 evidence-based teaching practices, thematically organized, this book is a great complement to *The Discussion Book*.

 1. Jane Margolis and Allan Fisher: *[Unlocking the Clubhouse][clubhouse]*.
    A slim, essential, evidence-based look at why the gender imbalance in computing is so skewed